 The condo process begins when a building sponsor’s attorney submits an offering plan to the New York State Attorney General’s office for approval.
-The AG’s Real Estate Finance Bureau is charged with “governing regulations that regulate the offer and sale of real estate securities,” including condos.
+The AG’s Real Estate Finance Bureau oversees the “offer and sale of real estate securities,” including condos.

 What happens after an offering plan is accepted?
-Simply put: the sponsor is legally allowed to begin selling the condos.
+Simply put: The sponsor has legal permission to begin selling condos.

 By the time the offering plan is accepted, the sponsor will typically have selected a broker.
 For larger projects especially, it is unlikely the sponsor will wait around for the offering plan acceptance to consider brokers.
 But developers of smaller projects may begin to engage marketing firms at this point.

 Once a brokerage starts marketing the building, listings will go up.
 The brokerage will typically try to sell smaller, more inexpensive units first.
 They will typically hold most of the inventory as shadow inventory.

 The brokerage may also open a sales gallery.
 This allows the sales office to get prospective buyers to come look at units.

 From the perspective of the broker, an offering plan acceptance marks a lead they may be able to pursue.
 Brokers will pitch themselves to sponsors if the sponsor has not already selected a firm to handle sales.

 Check out Marketproof New Development for the most information anywhere on NYC condos.

 Will sales always start right after an offering plan is accepted?